vikumkbv/Project-DressMe/README.md

-# SDGP-Development
+# Software Development Group Project
-This is used to develop sdgp project
+This repo is used to develop sdgp project